Applications for the January 2027 cohort close November 2, 2026.

 An ALA-Accredited Program

+ALA accreditation is widely recognized as an important credential for professional librarian and information science careers.
 The online Master of Library and Information Science from Morgridge College is fully accredited by the American Library Association, the oldest and largest library association in the world.

 Because many employers require an ALA-accredited master’s degree for professional level positions, and some states require an ALA-accredited degree to work as a professional librarian, graduating from an accredited program can offer greater career flexibility and mobility.1

-The final deadline for the September 2026 cohort is July 10, 2026.
+The final deadline for the January 2027 cohort is November 2, 2026.

 Get Started Now